Financial-Times/ft-origami/docs/syntax/js.md

 ## Subresources

 JavaScript modules in Origami components may want to load additional files (fonts, JSON data, images etc) that are also part of the component's file tree.
-To resolve these paths safely, JS modules wishing to load subresources from their own component *must* resolve the file path using the Origami module utilities module (**TODO**!):
+To resolve these paths safely, JS modules wishing to load subresources from their own component *must* resolve the file path using the [Origami assets module](https://github.com/Financial-Times/o-assets):

 <?prettify linenums=1?>
-	var o = require('o-moduleutils');
-	someiframe.src = o.resolve('tracking', '/img/logo.png');
+	someiframe.src = require('o-assets').resolve('/img/logo.png', 'tracking');

-Without any explicit configuration, Module Utils will assume, as we do for subresources in SASS, that the modules are installed publicly at a URL path of `/bower_components` on the current host, and will form URLs on that basis.
-Product developers are advised to reconfigure Module Utils to accomodate their own server-side URL routing architecture.
+Without any explicit configuration, `o-assets` will assume, as we do for subresources in SASS, that the modules are installed publicly at a URL path of `/bower_components` on the current host, and will form URLs on that basis.
+Product developers are advised to reconfigure o-assets to accomodate their own server-side URL routing architecture.

+### Inlining subresources

+In some cases it may be desirable or necessary to include the content of a static asset in a JavaScript source bundle (typically to include templates).
+To do this, use the `fs::readFileSync` method from NodeJS.
+In the [standard Origami build process]({{site.baseurl}}/docs/developer-guide/building-modules) this will be converted into an inline string assignment using the [brfs](https://github.com/substack/brfs) transform ([learn more](https://github.com/Financial-Times/ft-origami/issues/110)).

+You would write this in your JavaScript source:

+<?prettify linenums=1?>
+	var template = require('fs').readFileSync('main.mustache');

+And it would be converted to this by the build process:

+<?prettify linenums=1?>
+	var template = "This is the content of main.mustache";

 ## Hover events